-As Spain has such a diverse mix of climates (from desertscapes of La Mancha to fertile hills in the green north, to Mediterranean seascapes, and to the far flung volanic Canary Islands), the gastronomic offering is astounding.
+As Spain has such a diverse mix of climates (from desert-scapes of La Mancha to fertile hills in the green north to Mediterranean seascapes, and to the far-flung volcanic Canary Islands), the gastronomic offering is astounding.
 Cow´s cheeses from Asturias, Sheep´s cheeses from Extremadura, Gin from Menorca, Plantains from the Canaries, white asparagus and artichokes from Navarre, Piquillo Peppers from Rioja, Saffron from Consuegra, Baby lamb from Burgos- these are just some of the regional ingredients and delicacies that can be found in beautiful Spain.
 Here is a quick introduction to the local specialties by region

 Northern of Spanish

 The cuisine of Spain is amazingly varied.
 The gastronomy varies by region dramatically.
-The north of Spain is a must for gourmet travellers.
+The north of Spain is a must for gourmet travelers.
 It is also a lush, mountainous and gorgeous region.
 The cuisine varies from hearty, delicious mountain dishes to exquisite seafood freshly caught in The Atlantic.
 This is really the heart of “Gourmet” Spain.
-In fact some towns, like San Sebastian and Bilbao, take their cuisine so seriously that they actually have “Gastronomic Brotherhoods”, where they organize “cook offs”.
+In fact, some towns, like San Sebastian and Bilbao, take their cuisine so seriously that they actually have “Gastronomic Brotherhoods”, where they organize “cook-offs”.
 There are plenty of Michelin starred restaurants, like Arzak in San Sebastian, but there are also endless quaint local restaurants along the coast, serving phenomenal, fresh seafood.
 Some of the best cheeses and beef also come from the north: particularly Roncal cheese from Navarra, and tender beef from Galicia.
-The south of Spain offers visitors fresh seafood, various fried tapas (deep drying is a culinary technique that is a legacy of Spain’s Jewish population) and cold soups such as Gazpacho and “ajo blanco”.
+The south of Spain offers visitors fresh seafood, various fried tapas (deep frying is a culinary technique that is a legacy of Spain’s Jewish population) and cold soups such as Gazpacho and “Ajo Blanco”.

 Asturias has a similar cuisine, though with local touches worthy of mention, such as the fabada (tasty winter stew of haricot beans and chorizo), the regional cheeses and famed apple cider.
 Asturias is famous for its cider tradition, and the method in which the waiters pour it behind their backs.
 This can be a really fun show!

-Cantabria offers diversity in a cuisine that blends “sea and mountain”, with top-quality ingredients, including beef, anchovies and cheeses.
-Cantabria is also one of the most beautiful regions in Spain, with perfectly preserved medieval towns like Santilla Del Mar.
+Cantabria offers diversity in cuisine that blends “sea and mountain”, with top-quality ingredients, including beef, anchovies, and cheeses.
+Cantabria is also one of the most beautiful regions in Spain, with perfectly preserved medieval towns like Santillana Del Mar.

 Delicacies include (octopus), caldeiradas (akin to bouillabaisse), Pote (a hearty stew made with ham, haricot beans, garlic) and a multitude of seafood including vieiras (wonderful, succulent scallops).
-The wines from Galicia can be marvellous, particularly the posh Albarino whites.
-Top producers include: Terras gaudas, Martin Codax, Condes de Albarei, and Pazo de Barrantes (owned by famed Rioja winery, Marques de Murrieta’s own Count of Creixell).
+The wines from Galicia can be marvelous, particularly the posh Albarino whites.
+Top producers include Terras Gaudas, Martin Codax, Condes de Albarei, and Pazo de Barrantes (owned by famed Rioja winery, Marques de Murrieta‘s own Count of Creixell).
 Other good white wines can be found in the Ribeira Sacra DO (Denomination of Origin).

 Pimientos del Piquillo (Stuffed peppers)

-Balearic Islands specialities rely on vegetables, fish (caldereta – sea-food stew) and pork (sobrasada – a spicy red sausage spread).
-Some wondful red wines are made normally with the local grape “Manto Negro”.
+Balearic Islands specialties rely on vegetables, fish (caldereta – sea-food stew) and pork (sobrasada – a spicy red sausage spread).
+Some wonderful red wines are made normally with the local grape “Manto Negro”.
 One of the best wineries is Finca Sons Bordils, who have had wonderful results with their Cabernet Sauvignon blends.

 Valencia is the home of paella.
 “Valenciano” cooking combines typically Mediterranean dishes -fish, green vegetables and fruit.
 The sweetmeats, nougats (turrón) and ice creams show the Arabic influence on regional cooking.